Spiral (1998 film): Plot

-Andō decides to destroy the videotapes and make sure that he will be the video's last victim.
+Andō destroys the videotapes and ensures he will be the video's last victim.
 He then confides in Mai about his son's death, and they end up sleeping together.
-Andō asks Mai if she will be there with him when he dies, but Mai tells him that she is too scared.
+Andō asks Mai if she will be there when he dies, but Mai tells him she is too scared.
 He understands and decides to try to find out more about the virus that killed Takayama and his son.
-He discovers that the virus that killed Yoshino was different from the one that killed the father and son.
+He discovers that the virus that killed Yoshino is different from the one that killed the father and son.
 Andō asks for tests to be run on him.

-Meanwhile, Mai Takano goes missing and Andō apparently survives the curse.
-He starts to feel that the story was just a myth and he is relieved when Mai turns up, but is shocked to find out that she has been found dead, having given birth with no sign of a baby.
-Andō goes back to work and sees "Mai" there and finds out that she is none other than Sadako Yamamura, reborn and claiming to be "perfectly dual-gendered".
+Meanwhile, Mai Takano goes missing, and Andō survives the curse.
+He starts to feel that the story was just a myth, and he is relieved when Mai turns up, but is shocked to find out that she has been found dead, having given birth with no sign of a baby.
+Andō goes back to work, sees "Mai" there, and discovers that she is none other than Sadako Yamamura, reborn and claiming to be "perfectly dual-gendered".
 He then learns that Takayama was not helping Andō stop Sadako – instead, he was helping Sadako.
-Yoshino, Andō's friend Miyashita and many others were not killed by a virus or the video, but rather Reiko's diary.
+A virus or the video did not kill Yoshino, Andō's friend Miyashita, and many others, but rather Reiko's diary.
 Sadako promises to help resurrect Andō's son in exchange for his help.

 In the end, Andō brings Takayama and his son back to life with help from Sadako.
-Just as Ryūji leaves, he tells Andō: "Many years will pass before our world will be at peace".
+Just as Ryūji leaves, he tells Andō, "Many years will pass before our world will be at peace".